This article was originally published on April 29, 2020 and has been updated with new information on July 6, 2020.

 - If you receive a PPP loan, you are ineligible to receive unemployment assistance during that time, as you are able to pay yourself through the PPP.

 - The loan is intended to cover 8 weeks, or 2 months, of payroll costs.
-According to current regulations, this is a one-time loan, so you will not be able to apply again once the loan period has run out.
+This is a one-time loan, so you will not be able to apply again once the loan period has run out.

 - Unemployment benefits under the CARES Act are paid through July 31, 2020 or until your employment has returned.